AIMS-Ghana/python-course/_topic/shape-drawing.md

 (SQUARE|TRIANGLE|CIRCLE|RECTANGLE), (RED|ORANGE|YELLOW|GREEN|BLUE|PURPLE), r, f, f, f
 {% endhighlight %}

 The floating point numbers are (total area, x-origin, y-origin).
 The RECTANGLE option means a golden rectangle, TRIANGLE means an equilateral triangle, and the origins provide relative position of the shape.
-The angle is the rotation of the shape.
+The angle is the rotation of the shape relative to EAST == 0.  **NOTE: THERE IS NO HEADER ON THESE FILES**.

-If an invalid input file is provided, the program should respond with useful input.
+If an invalid input file is provided, the program should respond with useful input, particularly the line number the error appears on, and what particularly is wrong with the line (*e.g.* an invalid shape or color, numerical inputs outside of their appropriate ranges, non-numbers supplied where numbers should be, too short lines).

 ## Output Format

-If no output file is provided, the program should draw the shapes for the user in realtime.
+If no output file is provided, the program should draw the shapes for the user in realtime, and then quit on click.

-If an output file is provide, the program should save a png of the final picture to an `eps` (postscript) file.
+If an output file is provide, the program should save the final canvas to an `eps` (postscript) file.

 ## Example Usage